04ac/Aircraft-Search/README.md

 ## Todo

+- [x] Enable searching for an aircraft using Flight Number
 - [ ] API: Enable sending image object as a POST request to `/queryByImage` so that users can search using aircraft / flight ticket's image
 - [ ] Web interface: Make a web app using the API as backend with features:
   - [ ] Query multiple reg numbers / flight numbers in parallel
+  - [x] Show aviation related fun facts while the backend API fetches the results
 - [ ] OCR: Switch to a faster OCR engine
 - [ ] OCR: Flight ticket Flight Number -> Query
 - [ ] Package aircraft_search as pip package